treasure-data/juju-layer-fluentd/README.md

 Any input plugin is made of

-* an input_<charm-name>.conf file with the configuration of the input. <charm-name> must match the name of the target charm in metadata.yaml
+* an input_${charm-name}.conf file with the configuration of the input. <charm-name> must match the name of the target charm in metadata.yaml

 The format of the processing chain is described in the documentation of the repo.
 It is possible to create chained and filters, but the final filter has to follow a convention to make it generic enough.